 Academic Scholarship PROCESS

-Process: If your child is selected for the scholarship set, Mr McCormack, Director of Studies, will contact you in June of Year 6 to discuss whether or not you are happy for your child to join this accelerated route.
+Process: If your child is selected for the potential scholarship set, Mr McCormack, Director of Studies, will contact you in June/July of Year 6 or early in the autumn term of Year 7 to discuss the most appropriate route.

 Non-academic scholarship awards, ranging in monetary value from 0% of fees upwards, are awarded for passion and excellence in a particular area or skill other than academia (i.e. Music, Art, Drama, DT, Sport or All-Rounder.)
 Occasionally, a smaller award, sometimes referred to as an ’exhibition’, may be made as encouragement or recognition of impressive progress or spark in a given area, but on the whole, scholarship awards are made to pupils who can demonstrate something significantly above the norm of high achievement.

 Non-Academic scholars should not require excessive coaching, mentoring or ‘cramming’ above and beyond the involvement in the given area which a scholar of that subject should be demonstrating anyway.
 Preparation for these scholarships will require children to be focused and willing to spend time on them.